 I wish I could tell you I discovered this, but my mother is the one who told me the easiest way to line curtains.

 Back when I rented my first apartment and wanted curtains for my house and I was trying to figure out how to line curtains, I actually used sheets for the actual curtains.
 I would take white sheets (or printed sheets) and cut a hole in the border at the top and thread the curtain rod through it.
 Then one day I found the most amazing decorator fabric at a yard sale that worked perfectly for the window in my living room, but it needed a liner.
-We were living on love and couldn’t afford to buy curtain liners, so my mother suggested using the sheets at the window as liner.
+We were living on love and couldn’t afford to worry about lining curtains, so my mother suggested using the sheets at the window as curtain lining.

 And I’ve never looked back.

 How to cut the fabric for the curtains

 - Start with the sheet.
 Most twin flat sheets are 66″ x 96.”
 If you get an XL flat twin sheet it’s a little more expensive, but works perfectly for longer windows.
 An XL flat twin sheet measures 66″ x 102″.